e-picas/markdown-extended/README.md

 PHP Markdown Extended
 =====================

-A complete PHP 5.3 version of the Markdown syntax parser.
+A complete PHP 5.3 package of Markdown syntax parser (extended version).

 **PHP Markdown Extended** is a PHP class to transform Markdown text files or strings in HTML.
 This new version of a Markdown parser tries to purpose a complete set of Markdown syntax tags and rules and to be PHP5 compliant.